opentensor/btcli/CONTRIBUTING.md

 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://docs.github.com/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
-* **Explain why this enhancement would be useful** to most Bittensor users.
+* **Explain why this enhancement would be useful** to most btcli users.
 * **List some other text editors or applications where this enhancement exists.**
 * **Specify which version of btcli are you using?** You can get the version of the btcli by executing the `btcli --version` command.
 * **Specify the name and version of the OS you're using.**

-Thank you for considering contributing to Bittensor!
+Thank you for considering contributing to btcli!
 Any help is greatly appreciated along this journey to incentivize open and permissionless intelligence.